 - and then to pass into Macedonia through you.
 And again from Macedonia to come to you, and be sent by you into Judea.

-- Therefore, did I make light in deciding this?
-Or do I decide what I decide according to the flesh, so with me there’s both “definitely yes”5“definitely yes” is literally “Yes!
+- Therefore in resolving this, I didn’t then make light of it, did I?
+Or do I resolve what I resolve according to the flesh, so with me there’s both “definitely yes”5“definitely yes” is literally “Yes!
 Yes!”
 It’s a repetition of an affirmative that can have emphatic sense.
 It was here translated “definitely yes” to more accurately convey the parallelism with the follow statement (see following note). and “definitely no”?6“definitely no”.
 In Greek, this is a double negative (no, no) to add emphasis.
 Since English double negatives cancel each other out (instead of adding emphasis) the word “definitely” was added to keep the emphatic sense of the Greek.

-- But God is faithful because our word to you wasn’t both “Yes” and “No”.
+- But God is faithful because our word to you isn’t both “Yes” and “No”.

 - For the Son of God, Jesus the Anointed, the One who was proclaimed among you through us – through me, and Silvanus, and Timothy – wasn’t both “Yes” and “No”.
 But in Him it has become “Yes.”

 - For as many as God’s promises are, the “Yes” is in Him.
 Therefore, the “Amen” is also through Him for the glory of God through us.

-- But the One who confirmed us with you in the Anointed (and anointed us) is God.
+- But the One confirming us with you in the Anointed (and having anointed us) is God.

-- And I call upon my soul as a witness of God, that I haven’t come to Corinth yet in order to spare you.
+- And I call God as a witness upon my soul that I didn’t come to Corinth yet in order to spare you.

 Next: 2 Corinthians chapter 2